2022 Methods Workshop

 2018 – Greg Hancock, University of Maryland – Latent Growth Curve Modeling

 2017 – Roy Levy, Arizona State University – Foundations of Bayesian Statistical Modeling

 2016 – Todd D. Little, Texas Tech University – Measurement, design, and analysis issues in longitudinal modeling with a particular focus on the longitudinal CFA model as the basis for both panel and latent growth curve modeling.

-2014 – Bethany Bray, Penn State University – An Introduction to Latent Class and Latent Profile Analysis
+2014 – Bethany Bray, Pennsylvania State University – An Introduction to Latent Class and Latent Profile Analysis

 2013 – Greg Hancock, University of Maryland – A First Course in Structural Equation Modeling